Arash217/project-3-1819/README.md

 # project-3-1819

 ## Summary
-This readme contains my proof of concept for the new tag system of CERN's Jiskefet webapp.
+This readme contains my proof of concept for the tag system of CERN's Jiskefet webapp.
 ![Overview](../master/docs/new-tags.jpg)

 ## Project setup